How TZIELD is given

 Infusions are administered by a healthcare team.* TZIELD COMPASS will check in throughout treatment to ensure a seamless experience

-Plus additional time before and after infusion for preparation and monitoring
+Plus additional time before and after for preparation and monitoring

 You have options for where and how to infuse